English, French, Turkish...

 Muslims in Canada: Opportunities and challenges.

-This article outlines the major opportunities and challenges that shape the
+This article outlines the major opportunities

-identities of Muslims in Canada and argues that Canadian Muslims are closer to
+identities of Muslims in Canada and argues that Canadian Muslims are

 each other and are also less alienated from, or closer to, the majority